 When one hears about dementia, the normal correlation is to Alzheimer’s Disease.
 In reality there are more than a dozen different types of dementia.
 While dementia is truly an umbrella term for brain failure symptoms that affects daily life, it should not be viewed as a normal part of the aging process.

-At Byron Health Center, we have residents with Alzheimer’s Disease, as well as residents with vascular dementia, frontotemporal dementia, Lewy Bodies, Wernicke-Korsakoff syndrome and mixed dementia.
+At Byron Wellness Community, we have residents with Alzheimer’s Disease, as well as residents with vascular dementia, frontotemporal dementia, Lewy Bodies, Wernicke-Korsakoff syndrome and mixed dementia.
 Each of these different types of dementia present their own unique symptoms, and therefore, unique interventions.
 Residents who experience frontotemporal dementia are much more likely to have behavioral changes first and then start to have issues with speech and words while a resident with Lewy bodies is more likely to have visual hallucinations and issues with sleep.

 Dementia treatment is truly not a one-size-fits-all approach.